Arizona Residential Lease Agreement | PDF

 Maximum Amount ($) – Landlords have the right to demand up to one and a half (1.5) times the monthly rent for a security deposit (§ 33-1321).

 Returning – The entire security deposit, minus any unpaid rent or other charges, must be returned to the tenant within fourteen (14) days of the termination of the agreement (§ 33-1321).

 Lead-Based Paint – Tenants must be aware of lead-based paint exposure if the property was constructed before January 1, 1978.

-Bed Bugs – Landlord is obliged to provide educational materials on bed bugs, including risk factors and control and prevention measures (§ 33-1319).
+Bed Bugs – The landlord must provide educational materials on bed bugs, including risk factors and control and prevention measures (§ 33-1319).

-Notice – Tenant must receive in writing all names and addresses of the individual(s) charged with managing the property as well as all owners and persons authorized to act on behalf of owners (§ 33-1322).
+Notice – Tenant must receive in writing all names and addresses of the individual(s) charged with managing the property and all owners and persons authorized to act on behalf of owners (§ 33-1322).

-Shared Utility Charges – Landlord must disclose all utility services that are charged separately and shall include the amount of administrative fees associated with submetering or ratio utility billing system (§ 33-1314.01).
+Shared Utility Charges – The landlord must disclose all utility services that are charged separately and shall include the amounts of administrative fees associated with a submetering or ratio utility billing system (§ 33-1314.01).

-Taxes – Landlord must disclose any change in transaction privilege tax within thirty (30) days’ written notice before adjusting the amount of rent (§ 33-1314).
+Taxes – The landlord must disclose any change in transaction privilege tax within thirty (30) days’ written notice before adjusting the amount of rent (§ 33-1314).

 Rent Grace Period